Chudische/Shabashka/README.md

     - django-crispy-forms
     - python-dotenv
 - Make and apply migrations by running `python manage.py makemigrations` and `python manage.py migrate`.
-- Create file `.env` near the `manage.py`.
+- For more secure of project I had used Python-dotenv module.
+So all data that i do not want to share i put into enrivoment variable.
+Create file `.env` near the `manage.py`.
 This file should contains enviroment variables, such as:
     - SECRET - Django secret key
     - GMAIL_HOST_USER - mail username for smtp messages
     - GMAIL_HOST_PASSWORD - mail password
-    - DJANGO_DATABASE - in settings.py there are 3 option of this variable (network, remote, local) network is default
+    - DJANGO_DATABASE - in settings.py there are 3 option of this variable (network, remote, local)
+        - network is default.
+It's actual database settings on server
+        - remote is development settings from my PC to remote database
+        - local is sqlite settings for local testing
     - DB_NAME - name of database for PostgreSQL backend
     - DB_USER - user of database for PostgreSQL backend
     - DB_PASSWORD - password of database for PostgreSQL backend